Lawrence Day: Playing style and writings

 In his youth, Day often stuck close to theoretical opening lines, but as his style matured, he ventured into uncharted territory more frequently.
 His style is an eclectic blend of main line theory and offbeat systems, which makes him very difficult to prepare for.
 Somewhat unusual for a top player, he would sometimes use the mercurial King's Gambit.
 One line he picked up from Bohatirchuk was the Chigorin Variation against the French Defence (1.e4 e6 2.Qe2), and he played this with success.
 During his peak years, his use of the Modern Defence placed him near the leading edge of world research there; he developed the Pterodactyl Variation and used it with success against strong players.
 Other favorite lines were the Closed Variation of the Sicilian Defence, the Grand Prix Attack against the Sicilian, and the Old Indian Defence.

 Day was the Games Editor for Chess Canada Magazine and wrote the tournament book for the 1972 Closed Canadian Championship.
 He wrote a booklet on The Big Clamp opening system and co-authored a 1982 book on the Grand Prix Sicilian line with English Grandmaster Julian Hodgson.
 He wrote a book about the life and games of the late Canadian International Master Bryon Nickoloff (1956–2004), a close friend, published in 2007 by Chess'n Math Association.
 He is constantly updating his own selection of games, for eventual publication.

-Day became the chess columnist for the high circulation Toronto Star newspaper in 1976, and has written a popular weekly column ever since, now more than 1,500 in total, usually featuring some newsy information from around the chess world (peppered with his insightful analysis), a Master game with notes, and a chess problem, the answer to which is provided the following week.
-Since the late 1960s, he has been a successful contributor to Canadian chess magazines, respected widely for his great stories blended with incisive notes.
+Day was chess columnist for the Toronto Star from 1976 to 2013.

+Since the late 1960s, he has contributed to Canadian chess publications.